-Two TMDLs were completed to address two WBPCs from the court ordered list of impairments (per the second amended judgment, dated September 27, 2011, referred to herein as the "2014 List").
-No delistings are proposed in this document.
-One new impairment was identified during the TMDL process (i.e., do not currently appear on a 303d list), and a TMDL was completed.
-These are noted as a cycle first listed of 2014 in Enclosure 1.
+TMDLs were completed to address 24 WBPCs from the court ordered list of impairments (per the second amended judgment, dated September 27, 2011, referred to herein as the "2014 List").
+Three WBPCs from the 2014 List are proposed for reassessment and delisting.
+Ten new impairments were identified during the TMDL process (i.e., do not currently appear on a 303d list), and TMDLs were completed for all of them.
+These are noted as a cycle first listed of ">2012" in Enclosure 1.
+Additionally, two non-pollutant listings for "Alterations in stream-side or littoral vegetation covers" were addressed in this document by establishing TMDLs for related pollutant listings.